rustfoundation/foundation.rust-lang.org/news/community-grants-program-awards-announcement-introducing-our-latest-project-grantees.md

   Community Grants Program Awards Announcement – Introducing Our Latest Project Grantees!
 byline: Rust Foundation Team
-description: >
+description: >-
-  Introducing our second round of Rust Foundation Project Grantees, who will be focused on various short-term, Rust-related projects to support and supplement the work of Rust’s hardworking maintainers and leaders.
+  Introducing our second round of Rust Foundation Project Grantees.
+This program enables grant recipients to focus on short-term, Rust-related projects to support the work of Rust’s hardworking maintainers and leaders.
 date: 2023-01-05T12:30:00Z
 tags:
   - announcement